Skip to Content

 And, since we met at an Oscars party, we also have an affinity for movies that have won Academy awards.
 You guess it – this cocktail was named after The French Connection movie.

-What Is a French Connection Cocktail?
+What Is A French Connection Cocktail?

 French Connection Cocktail from Above Close Up

-Who doesn’t love a two-ingredient cocktail?
+Who doesn’t love a two-ingredient cocktail? | Image: ©2foodtrippers

 It’s also a sweet, potent and easy drink to sip after dinner, preferably next to a fireplace and with a special someone.

-History of the French Connection Cocktail
+History Of The French Connection Cocktail

 French Connection Cocktail on Ledge

-The French Connection sports a cosmopolitan taste that fits its cosmopolitan name.
+The French Connection sports a cosmopolitan taste that fits its cosmopolitan name. | Image: ©2foodtrippers

 While somebody somewhere invented the French Connection cocktail, we don’t know who to thank or where that happened.
 But we do know a couple key things…